Colt International

 Colt International (founded in 1999) is an aviation service company that specializes in contract jet fuel and international trip support.
-The corporate headquarters is in Webster, Texas (a suburb of Houston), with satellite offices based in Calgary, São Paulo, and Geneva.
+The corporate headquarters is in Webster (a suburb of Houston), Texas, United States with satellite offices based in Calgary, Canada, São Paulo, Brazil, and Geneva, Switzerland.
 The company started with 5 employees in 1999 and has grown to over 150 employees in 2011.

 Awards

 Colt International was ranked as the #1 Best International Trip Planning company for 2012 based on customer satisfaction, service quality, dependability and value in Professional Pilot Magazine for the annual PRASE award rankings.